mahathirmuh/service-survey/README.md

 bun run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173` (or `http://localhost:8082` if using alternative port)

 #### Option 2: Docker Development